allegroai/clearml-docs/docs/webapp/applications/apps_gradio.md

 <a id="traffic_router"/>

-:::important Task Traffic Router
+:::important AI Application Gateway
-The Gradio Launcher relies on the ClearML Traffic Router which facilitates user authentication, and redirects requests to the IP/port served by the Gradio app.
+The Gradio Launcher relies on the ClearML Traffic Router which implements user authentication, and redirects requests to the IP/port served by the Gradio app.

+If the ClearML AI application Gateway is not available, the Gradio app might not be accessible.
 :::

 Once you start a Gradio launcher instance, you can view the following information in its dashboard: